tarekeldeeb/tajweed-embeddings/README.md

 ### ✔ **Tajweed-aware embeddings**

-Every character in the Qur’ān is transformed into a numeric vector containing:
+Qur’ān string is tokenized to phonemes, which are transformed into numeric vectors containing:

 1. **Letter one-hot**
 2. **Harakah one-hot**